rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

     InAppMessaging.instance().registerPreference(provider)
 }
 ```

+The preference object can be set once per app session.
+IAM SDK will read object's properties on demand.

+Preferences are not persisted so this function needs to be called on every launch.

 **<font color="red">Notes:</font>**
 * Missing Subscription Key or other critical information are some of the possible issues that can be encountered during initialization.